4 Easy DIY Tips for a Draught Proof Front Door

 Perhaps the obvious and easiest way to manage draughts coming under external doors is with a long, soft cushion or soft pillow draught excluder.
 Most soft cushion excluders are relatively cheap and can be very effective.

 They are simply made from a long fabric casing filled with hollow fibre stuffing or other soft material.
-These types of cushion draught excluders are often weighted to help them stay firmly in place at the bottom of the door.
+These types of cushion draught excluders, or snakes, are often weighted to help them stay firmly in place at the bottom of the door.
 With other stuffing materials such a sand, rice or dried pulses, or even unused cat litter, no weighing down is needed.

 To really save money, and especially if you enjoy handicrafts, why not make your own front door draught excluder?
 Find out how here.

-For a more permanent solution to draughts from underneath external doors, try installing a brush strip draught excluder on the bottom edge.
+For a more permanent solution to draughts coming underneath external doors, try installing a brush strip draught excluder on the doors bottom edge.

-Brush draught excluders are a length of UPVC or metal that screws to the bottom of a door, with a tight, thin brush running along it between the door base and the floor.
-The bristles allow the door to open and close while creating a brush seal blocking air coming through the gap.
+Brush draught excluders are a length of uPVC or metal that screws to the bottom of a door, with a tight, thin brush running along it between the door base and the floor.
+The bristles allow the door to open and close while creating a brush seal blocking air coming through the gap along the bottom edge.

-Installing a pre-drilled brush strip is a fairly straightforward DIY job.
+Installing a pre-drilled brush strip is a straightforward DIY job.
 Let's run through how it's done.
+First, these are the tools that you'll need to do the job:

 Step 1: Measure up